 As a travel nurse, your pay includes some strategy on behalf of the recruiter/agency who constructed your pay package alongside GSA guidelines.
+It’s important to know how the so called “50 mile rule” will impact your strategy.

 Those guidelines dictate what an appropriate reimbursement is for housing, meals, and incidentals.
 This portion of your paycheck comes in stipends.
 These stipends are tax free, because the government understands/expects the travel nurse is paying duplicate expenses on these elements (mortgage, rent, etc.).